When planning content, the main cost-driving metric is the word count.

 Readers looking for a quick computer fix don’t expect to trawl through pages and pages of text.
 Prospective PS5 buyers, on the other hand, have a lot more to consider.

-It’s important to distinguish between post types like this, as each will take a different number of words to give the reader what they’re looking for.
+It’s important to distinguish between different post types like this, as each will take a different number of words to give the reader exactly what they’re looking for.

 To avoid comparing apples to oranges, we incorporated these different article types into our study.